Skip to main content

 • Using APIs

-If you investigate the anomaly the heatmap shows no prominent dimension that is contributing to the dip.
+In the heatmap, you'll see no prominent dimension contributing to the dip.

-But if you observe the list of events around that time then that gives a better picture about why the dip happened.
-Around the same time 2 events took place - ProductCatalogChange - API Failures
+But if you observe the list of events around that time, you'll see why the dip happened.
+Around the same time, two events took place:

-Once we have this insight we can narrow down on these two events and validate our findings.
-If the API failures were related to the Ad campaign section then that explains the dip, and we know there is nothing wrong with the campaign strategy.
+After noting the correlation between the dip and the two events, we can narrow our focus to these two events and validate our findings because we now see it is unlikely that the API failures were related to the ad campaign section, so we will assume there is nothing wrong with the ad campaign strategy.

 But it's also interesting to see if the change in the catalog was not well received at first by the users, and it eventually worked (as the following trend looks normal).
 This can be an input to the catalog designers that users experienced some initial friction upon the catalog changes.